mobilinkd/m17-cxx-demod/README.md

 ### Prerequisites

-This code requires the codec2-devel and gtest-devel packages be installed.
+This code requires the codec2-devel, boost-devel and gtest-devel packages be installed.

 It also requires a modern C++17 compiler (GCC 8 minimum).